ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Contributor Origin [2.ii]

-Does not have it (or it does not seem like it’s the case)
+Does not have it (or it does not seem like it’s the case).

 ### Peer Review Policy [2.iii]

-Seems to be followed for pull requests on the github repository, but as not all code changes occur through change requests, this can not be confirmed for these changes.
+Seems to be followed for pull requests on the Github repository, but as not all code changes occur through change requests, this can not be confirmed for these changes.

 ### Continuous Integration [2.iv]

-If any, it not publicly available
+If any, it not publicly available.

 ### Documentation Policy [2.v]

-Not available
+Not available.

 ## Documentation [3]